-Historically, Western thought on war, heavily influenced by Christian theology, has held that war cannot be separated from larger concerns of nations, and in fact is one part of national relationships.
-"Politics is the womb in which war develops," said German officer and theorist Carl von Clausewitz.
+Historically, Western thought on war has held that war cannot be separated from larger concerns of nations, and in fact is one part of national relationships.
+"Politics is the womb in which war develops," said Prussian officer and theorist Carl von Clausewitz.
 More famous is his observation that, "War is not an independent phenomenon, but the continuation of politics by different means."

-Not all JWT theorists agree that a nation may strike pre-emptively even in the case of clearly imminent attack, but since no one in the Obama administration claims that Syria poses any kind of military threat to the US, I'll not address the self-defense tenet here, especially since in his remarks following the missile strike, President Trump never invoked it at all.
+Not all JWT theorists agree that a nation may strike pre-emptively even in the case of clearly imminent attack, but since no one in the Trump administration claims that Syria poses any kind of military threat to the US, I'll not address the self-defense tenet here, especially since in his remarks following the missile strike, President Trump never invoked it at all.
 (In fact, when President Obama was contemplating similar strikes in 2013, he said specifically that the United States did not face an imminent threat.)

 Which leads directly to the question: what exactly is the goal here?
 The president, secretary of state and others, in multiple remarks and interviews, have announced four key things:

-A. There is no intention of effecting regime change in Syria.
+A. There is no intention of effecting regime change in Syria by military means.

 B. The strikes are to punish Assad's regime for using chemical weapons.

-C. The strikes are intended to deter Assad (and others) from using such weapons in the future.
+C. The strikes are intended to deter Assad from using such weapons in the future.

 Are these just objectives of war?
 If so, it is apparently just to "punish" Assad for using chemical weapons, and to deter him from using them again, but not just to remove him from power.
 Why?
 (I will note that these are identical objectives to those of President Obama in 2013.)

 In fact, is punishment itself a just aim of war?
-This tends to slide the war into a legal enforcement mode, which indeed the president has more or less confirmed in his insistence that Assad has violated "international norms."
-We thus circle back to the previous paragraph: why is it just to punish Assad but leave him in power - when it was his criminal exercise of power that is at the heart of the violation?
+This tends to slide the war into a legal enforcement mode, which indeed the president has more or less confirmed in his denunciation of Assad's use of chemical weapons.
+But that only makes us confront a key question: why is it just to punish Assad but leave him in power - when it was his criminal exercise of power that is at the heart of the violation?

 The question of means